SilverCondor18/goit-js-hw-08/README.md

-# goit-js-hw-02
+# goit-js-hw-03
-My first JS program with if conditions and string functions
+My first JS program with if conditions, string functions and arrays